sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 Staging a single file
 =====================

-.. note:: For all staging operations you need to have a valid proxy, see :ref:`startgridsession`.
+.. note:: For staging operations you need to have either a valid proxy, see :ref:`startgridsession`, or use :ref:`webdav` with username/password authentication.

 Here is an example of how to stage a single file: